node-red/node-red.github.io/docs/creating-nodes/packaging.md

 title: Packaging
 ---

+*npm packaging is still being finalised... please wait until 0.8 is released before using*

 Nodes can be packaged as npm modules.
 This makes them easy to install along with any dependencies they may have.